Session Reporting

 EmbraceInitializer.start()

-If your app delegate is in Objective-c and this is the first swift file in your project Xcode will prompt you to create
+If your app delegate is in Objective-c and this is the first swift file in your project then Xcode will prompt you to create

 a Bridging header file which you should accept.
-Then in your AppDelegate.m|mm
+Next, in your AppDelegate.m|mm

 file you will need to add an import to